 6. African Volcano

-Yes, African Volcano serves you some juicy and spicy hamburgers and grilled sandwiches—taste fantastic with the award-winning peri-peri sauce.
+African Volcano serves you some juicy and spicy hamburgers and grilled sandwiches.
+It tastes fantastic with the award-winning peri-peri sauce.

-I will highly recommend you pick up a sandwich or burger with your favourite craft beer, or you can shop for sauce or marinades while visiting the Maltby street market.
+I will highly recommend you pick up a sandwich or burger with your favorite craft beer, or you can shop for sauce or marinades while visiting the Maltby Street Market.

 7. Beanbag Coffee